nanvelinedi/CS160-The-Godmothers/README.md

 ## How to Start Website

-1. Clone the repo
+1. Clone the repo:
    git clone <your-repo-url>
    cd <repo-name>

-2. Go to the frontend
+2. Go to the frontend:
    cd website

-3. Install dependencies
+3. Install dependencies:
    npm install

    NOTE: If npm install errors on a specific package (e.g., lucide-react),